input-output-hk/marlowe-cardano/marlowe-benchmark/example/ReadMe.md

 # Benchmark examples

-This example walks through executing and plotting a complete set of benchmarks for the `preprod` network.
+This example walks through executing and plotting a complete set of benchmarks for the `sanchonet` network.

 ## Prerequisites